How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 2. Install a new library by adding pod install --repo-update in a Terminal.
 This way, you can add Firebase Dependencies.

-3. After adding FirebaseAnalytics to your project, get back to the Firebase console and press Next.
+3. After adding FirebaseAnalytics to your project, return to the Firebase console and press Next.

 Initiating Firebase in Xcode

-Now, you need to connect Firebase after the app’s launch.
+Now, you need to connect to Firebase after the app’s launch.
 To do this, you have to open Xcode.
-Then in AppDelegate class, add the following code at the end of a method seen below: FirebaseApp.configure() and a Firebase library import.
-It initiates Firebase code.
+Then, in the AppDelegate class, add the following code at the end of a method seen below: FirebaseApp.configure() and a Firebase library import.
+It initiates the Firebase code.

 Adding initializing code (screenshot source: https://firebase.google.com/).

-When you are finished, get back to the Firebase console.
-Choose the Next button and move to the last step – click Go to console.
+When you are finished, return to the Firebase console.
+Choose the Next button and proceed to the last step — click Go to console.

 And that’s it.
 Congratulations!
-You’ve made it to configure your own project in the Firebase console.
+You’ve successfully configured your project in the Firebase console.

 Events in Firebase Analytics

 You’ve created a project in the console and placed an iOS app in it.
 The only code you’ve added to Xcode initiates the Firebase library.
-Nevertheless, the platform already collects some data.
+Nevertheless, the platform has already collected some data.
 Why?

-Firebase system is based on sending events and Analytics automatically registers some of them.
-Every event has its name sent as String and optional parameters of the [String: Any] type.
+The Firebase system is based on sending events, and Analytics automatically registers some of them.
+Every event has its name sent as a String and optional parameters of the [String: Any] type.

 Automatically collected events – this kind of event is triggered by the basic interactions with your app.